 - Market data.
 Exchange rates on currency data from the major bitcoin exchanges

-The programmable web lists 107 Application Programming Interfaces (APIs) that are built on top of the basic ones that allows you to access blockchain API capabilities.
-Some are bitcoin specific, others are for cryptocurrency in general, while others are used for accounting, storage and so on.
+The programmable web lists 107 Application Programming Interfaces (APIs) that are built on top of the basic ones that allow you to access blockchain API capabilities.
+Some are bitcoin-specific, others are for cryptocurrency in general, while others are used for accounting, storage and so on.

 Basically, the number of blockchain APIs that can be built on this public platform for all cryptocurrency transactions is unlimited.
 However, they can all be categorized according to the range of applications that blockchain technology unleashes: